 It has one small harbor called “Agrapidia“, one mile south of the most beautiful beach in the Ionian Sea, this is the beach of Voutoumi, made of silk white gold sand and has the cleanest and brightest blue-green waters in the whole Ionian sea.

 It is visited during the summer by yachts from everywhere.

 Also by boats from Corfu and Paxos, and from the nearby mainland villages of Parga and Sivota.

-At 432 BC and in the area between Paxos, Antipaxos and Sivota we had one of the biggest naval battles of antiquity, between the Greek city states of Athens and Corfu from one side and Korinth in the other, in this battle the Corfiots and Corinthians lost 70 and 30 triremes respectively.
+At 432 BC and in the area between Paxos, Antipaxos, and Sivota we had one of the biggest naval battles of antiquity, between the Greek city-states of Athens and Corfu from one side and Korinth in the other, in this battle, the Corfiots and Corinthians lost 70 and 30 triremes respectively.

-Lakka village at north
+Lakka village at the north

-Lakka is the larger village at the north tip of Paxos, a large bay and a well protected natural port, there are many yachts mooring here, scattered inside the bay.
+Lakka is the larger village at the north tip of Paxos, a large bay and a well-protected natural port, there are many yachts mooring here, scattered inside the bay.

 More villages and population of Paxos

-The population of the municipality of Paxos counts 2300 inhabitants, scattered mostly in the capital Gaios and in the 18 settlements, some of which have only couple of families.
+The population of the municipality of Paxos counts 2300 inhabitants, scattered mostly in the capital Gaios and in the 18 settlements, some of which have only a couple of families.